-Our main result requires a quantifier for incompatibility of states.
-For this end we define a consistent robustness measure for the marginal problem.
-In the simplest case one has a pair of bipartite states sharing a common first marginal $\varrho_A$, labeled by $\bm{\varrho}_{(AB_1,AB_2)}:=(\varrho_{AB_1},\varrho_{AB_2})$.
-For this scenario the consistent robustness is defined as
+A natural quantifier regarding the marginal problem is the consistent robustness.
+In the simplest case, one has a pair of bipartite states $\bm{\varrho}:=(\varrho_{AB_1},\varrho_{AB_2})$ sharing a common first marginal $\varrho_A$.
+The consistent robustness is defined as

-where the optimization is performed over all pairs of states $\bm{\tau}_{(AB_1,AB_2)}$ with the common margin ${\rm tr}_{B_1}[\tau_{AB_1}]={\rm tr}_{B_2}[\tau_{AB_2}]=\varrho_A$ and $F$ denotes those pairs of states for which a joint state exists.
-The term consistent refers to the fact that we don't consider mixing with all pairs of states, but only the ones with a consistent first marginal with respect to the original pair.
-The consistent robustness measure can be defined analogously for the problem of symmetric extendibility and for sets of three and more states.
+where the optimization is performed over all non-negative real numbers $t$ and pairs of states $\bm{\tau}:=(\tau_{AB_1},\tau_{AB_2})$ having $\varrho_A$ as the first marginal.
+The set $F$ denotes those pairs of states for which the marginal problem has a solution.
+Note that we do not restrict the pairs $\bm{\tau}$ to belong to the set $F$.
+The consistent robustness can be defined analogously for the problem of symmetric extendibility and for sets of three or more states.